RackHD/docs/docs/rackhd/configuration.rst

 ------------------------------

 This section describes how to setup HTTP/HTTPS endpoints in RackHD.
-A endpoint is an instance of HTTP or HTTPS server that serves a group of APIs.
-User can choose to enable authentication or enable HTTPs for each endpoint.
+An endpoint is an instance of HTTP or HTTPS server that serves a group of APIs.
+Users can choose to enable authentication or enable HTTPS for each endpoint.

-There are currently two group of APIs defined in RackHD:
+There are currently two API groups defined in RackHD:

 - the northbound-api-router API group.
-This is the group of API that is used by users
+This is the API group that is used by users
 - the southbound-api-router API group.
-This is the group of API that is used by the nodes
+This is the API group that is used by nodes interacting with the system

 .. code-block:: JSON